The emergent dynamics of double-folded randomly branching ring polymers: INTRODUCTION

 The effect of repeated local modifications (or ``moves'' in the Monte Carlo (MC) language we will adopt throughout the article) is not simply additive to the resulting dynamics of the ring and tree conformations.
 Instead, an \textit{emergent dynamics} typically arises because the ring ``monomers'' and tree ``nodes'' are not independent degrees of freedom but are coupled through (i) the ring connectivity, (ii) the constraint of double-folding restricting ring conformations to those with underlying tree structures, (iii) additional Hamiltonian terms governing interactions between monomers or nodes, branching activity, or chain stiffness, and (iv) local topological constraints arising from the mutual impenetrability of ring and tree backbones.
+The emerging internal dynamics typically displays intermediate scaling regimes, whose understanding is important to comprehend the long-time diffusion constant.

 This coupling is not a particularity of rings.
 In linear chains, the connectivity between successive monomers gives rise to the characteristic Rouse intrachain dynamics, while topological constraints are at the origin of the reptation dynamics in the tube model~\cite{DoiEdwards}.
 Dynamical analogues can be formulated for rings.
 In particular, a well-understood limit is the ``ring-in-an-array-of-obstacles'' (RiAO) dynamics~\cite{Rubinstein1986PhysRevLett.,SmerkGrosberg2015Cond.Matt,Rubinstein:Macromolecules2016}, which arises from the coupling of local mass transport along the tree and the creation and deletion of side branches.
-However, understanding the general case remains a challenge, more particularly in the melt case, where the ``obstacles'' represent co-localized ring segments that are not fixed in space but instead have dynamics of their own~\cite{Rubinstein:Macromolecules2016}.
-The purpose of the present paper is to pave the way for solving this challenge by introducing:
+However, understanding the general case remains a challenge, more particularly in the melt case, where the ``obstacles'' represent co-localized ring segments that are not fixed in space but instead have a dynamics of their own~\cite{Rubinstein:Macromolecules2016}.

-\begin{itemize} \item a model system, where the various interactions and types of local dynamics can be switched on and off in a controlled manner, \item a procedure to analyze the independency of contributions from different dynamic modes to the experimentally observable monomer and center-of-mass mean-square displacements. \end{itemize}
+The purpose of the present paper is to pave the way for solving this challenge by introducing: \begin{itemize} \item a model system, where the various interactions and types of local dynamics can be switched on and off in a controlled manner, \item a procedure to analyze the independency of contributions from different dynamic modes to the experimentally observable monomer and the center-of-mass mean-square displacements. \end{itemize}